alttch/eva3/doc/sys_api.rst

 calls.

 All functions can be called using GET and POST methods.
-When POST method is being used, the parameters can be passed to functions eitner as www-form or as JSON.
+When POST method is used, the parameters can be passed to functions either as www-form or as JSON.

 .. contents::